Easter 2023 travel advice: best and worst days to travel + roads to avoid

 Prepare your routes and travel times for an easy trip

 It’ll come as no surprise that motorways up and down the country will be taking the brunt of the Easter traffic.
-However, some roads look like they’ll be worse hit than others, based on historic data.
+However, some roads look like they’ll be worse hit than others.

 Prepare your routes and travel times for an easy trip